 It should be noted that the groundwater levels are subject to seasonal fluctuations and in response to precipitation events and should be expected to be higher during wet periods of the year.
-Perched water should be expected in the fill materials.
-Groundwater levels, may, to some extent also communicate with Lake Huron levels.
+Inferred perched water should be expected in the existing fill materials due to the anticipated surrounding utilities (existing utility backfill and beddings typically act as repositories for perched water) and the site soil stratigraphy revealed from Borehole BH23-1 which indicates a relatively high permeability cohesionless material (silty sand to sandy silt) overlying low permeability cohesive silty clay glacial till.
+Groundwater levels may, to some extent, also communicate with Lake Huron levels.

-5. ANALYTICAL TESTING - CORROSIVITY PARAMETERS & WATER SOLUBLE SOIL SULPHATES
+ANALYTICAL TESTING - CORROSIVITY PARAMETERS & WATER SOLUBLE SOIL SULPHATES